A Writer's Fear

 Then, I began to write.
 I took all that dark, exciting, painful, beautiful stuff in my head and I made things with it.
 I lost myself again, but this time by telling stories.
 Creating something of my own was so much better than consuming anything else.
 It didn’t matter if what I wrote was awful, or that my inspiration showed through the cracks.
 All that mattered was that I made it mine through the lens of my experience.
 Yes, I wrote the graphic scenes of horror, but I also began to explore my feelings.

-I have a fear of unsolicited ridicule, which is why I find it so hard to finish pieces and share them.
-I fear being made to feel the way I did as a kid: taunted and laughed at for just being me.
+I still have a fear of unsolicited ridicule, which is why I find it so hard to finish pieces and share them.
+I still fear being taunted and laughed at for just being me.

 Well, here I am, just me, being me.
-Writing it down.
+Writing it down anyway.

 But that’s only half the story.
-The rest is trying to find the courage to share.
+The rest is finding the courage to share.